arcutright/wallpaper-reddit/README.md

 - many other things, such as threading with `-t [N]`, etc. Check `--help` for a full listing of commands

 #Installation
-From Source:

-* Dependencies:
+Dependencies:

 - python3, python-pillow, python-setuptools

-* Install dependencies if needed:
+Install dependencies if needed:

 - Ubuntu/Linux Mint/ElementaryOS: `sudo apt-get install python3-dev python3-setuptools libjpeg8-dev zlib1g-dev libfreetype6-dev`
 - Fedora: `sudo dnf install python3-imaging` (installed by default)
 - Arch: `sudo pacman -S python-pillow python-setuptools`

-* Clone the repository and navigate into the directory with the setup.py file.
+Clone the repository and navigate into the directory with the setup.py file.

-* Run `sudo python3 setup.py install`
+Run `sudo python3 setup.py install`

 #Usage
 The script is very simple to use.
 Simply type: